 The public school system has in its employ a Director of Communications, charged with the responsibility of public information.
-Good school publicity and public relations have become extremely important to profitable school endeavor.
-The district welcomes the assistance in this area of activity, and shall continue to direct school news and publicity through the principal's office.
+Good school publicity and public relations have become extremely important to profitable school endeavors.
+The district welcomes assistance in this area of activity, and shall continue to direct school news and publicity through the principal's office.
 Staff should report such items as they believe worthy of news releases to the office in written memorandum form, giving all the main information and other pertinent data which would regularly be included in a news story.
 The office will then report those items which have previously been reported to the office.

 Media outlets are requested to follow the Jefferson City Public Schools protocol when wishing to do a story that involves the school district or any of its employees or students:

 1. Always contact the Communications Department prior to making contact with any other school employee or student.
 The phone number for the Communications Department is (573) 659-3018.

 2. The Director of Communications will provide media outlets with key information.
 If necessary, the director will also assist in providing key employees to discuss school issues with the reporter.